djpetti/CSCI4230-DES/README.md

 # Explanation of the Algorithm

 The algorithm used is a 2-round Feistel cipher that operates on blocks of a single byte.
-The round function uses 2 S-boxes which take a 4-bit input and produce a 4-bit output.
+The round function uses 2 S-boxes which each take a 4-bit input and produce a 2-bit output.
 Each subkey is 8-bits, and generated each round from a 10-bit master key.
 Decryption is implemented as encryption in reverse, with the subkeys applied in the opposite order.